-Feral cats continue to be the major cause of extinction of many natural and reintroduced populations of mammals and birds.
+Feral cats continue to be the major cause of extinction of many natural and reintroduced wildlife populations.
 Cats are reluctant to take baits or enter traps when live prey are abundant.
-Ecological Horizonsdeveloped and patented the Felixer with assistance from SA Government Innovation vouchers, SA DEWNR, The Foundation for Australia's Most Endangered Animals, Sporting Shooters Association of Australia, Ian Potter Foundation, The Government of Australia, IGO and Electranet.
-Felixers use an array of sensors, and now an inbuilt Artificial Intelligence camera, to detect and spray cats with toxic gel that they ingest whilst instinctively grooming, hence circumventing the problem of having to lure cats to food baits and reducing the non-target risk to native species that do not groom.
+Ecological Horizons developed and patented the Felixer with assistance from SA Government Innovation vouchers, SA DEWNR, The Foundation for Australia's Most Endangered Animals, Sporting Shooters Association of Australia, Ian Potter Foundation, The Government of Australia, IGO and Electranet.
+Felixers use an array of sensors, and now an inbuilt Artificial Intelligence camera, to detect and spray cats and foxes with toxic gel that they ingest whilst instinctively grooming, hence circumventing the problem of having to lure cats to food baits and reducing the non-target risk to native species that do not groom.

 Felixers are being commercialised by Thylation, a charitable Foundation and commercial company founded by John to deliver conservation through innovation.
 Updates on Felixers and other Thylation initiatives, research reports, order forms etc are available at(www.thylation.com)

 In many parts of Australia, kangaroos often reach unsustainably high numbers because their main predator, the dingo, has been removed and permanent waters and favoured grasslands have been created by agriculture.
 Overabundant kangaroos typically end up enduring a horrible death through starvation, after first removing all palatable vegetation and threatening rare plants and other animals, including in National Parks.